dannyh79/dannyh79.github.io/_posts/2020-03-27-ruby-precedence-in-block.md

 ## Precedence in Execution
 Per documentation in Ruby-Doc.org, `{ ... }` blocks have priority below all listed operations, but `do ... end` blocks have lower priority.

-- No difference in terms of output, as all gets excuted first before printed
+- No difference in terms of output, as all gets executed before printed

 ```ruby
 arr = [1, 2, 3]